 Why can't I take actions when my broker is disconnected?

-When your broker session expires, SIQ can't place or monitor orders on your behalf.
+When your broker session expires or the connection becomes invalid, SIQ can't place or monitor orders on your behalf.

 **What happens:**

-- When expired, SIQ shows "Session Expired" on your connection
+- SIQ shows that your broker connection needs attention

 - Pending trades can't be sent to the broker